 What are the best veggies to consume when you’re keto?
 Here’s what you should have in your fridge:

 - Dark leafy greens (such as arugula and watercress)

 - Summer squash

-Avoid: Corn, peas, most root vegetables (such as parsnips, potatoes and sweet potatoes), winter squash, vegetables in BPA-lined cans
+Avoid: Corn, peas, most root vegetables (such as parsnips, potatoes and sweet potatoes), vegetables in BPA-lined cans